-PhD Studentships in Epidemiology or Public Health Research
+PhD Studentships in Epidemiology or Public Health Research 2025/26

-The MRC Epidemiology Unit is excited to announce the availability of PhD student places.
-We investigate the causes and prevention of diabetes, obesity and related metabolic disorders.
-PhD students are encouraged to develop and conduct their own research relevant to any of the Department’s nine research programmes: Aetiology and Mechanisms of Diabetes and Related Metabolic […]
+The MRC Epidemiology Unit is pleased to announce the availability of PhD student places to start in 2025/26.
+We investigate the causes and prevention of diabetes, obesity and related metabolic […]

 - « Previous Page